Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Assign them to the same IAM group that you create.
 - Assign them to the same security group.

 **Explanation:**
-"Assign them to the same IAM group that you create" is correct.
+Assign them to the same IAM group that you create is correct.
 IAM groups simplify permission management.
-"Create each user in IAM and assign the proper roles" is incorrect; it is less efficient.
+Create each user in IAM and assign the proper roles is incorrect; it is less efficient.
-"Make each their own AWS account" is incorrect; it is unnecessarily complex.
+Make each their own AWS account is incorrect; it is unnecessarily complex.
-"Assign them to the same security group" is incorrect; security groups are for network access, not user permissions.
+Assign them to the same security group is incorrect; security groups are for network access, not user permissions.

 ---